July 26, 2021

 Auto Accident

-Car accidents are terrible and traumatic anytime they cause injuries or loss of life, but when the at-fault driver flees the scene, they become even more stressful and upsetting.
+Car accidents are traumatic anytime they cause injuries or fatalities, but when the at-fault driver flees the scene, they become even more stressful and upsetting to the victims.

-There are any number of reasons why a driver would flee the scene of a hit-and-run.
 It is possible they were driving without a valid license or insurance, or they may have had outstanding tickets that would have been discovered when the police arrived.
 They could have been drunk and worried about failing a breathalyzer.
-If they were drunk, it is also possible they may not have even noticed they caused a crash.
+If they were driving impaired, it’s also possible they may not have even noticed they caused a crash.

 Many times, drivers flee accident scenes simply because they don’t want to face the consequences of their actions.
-But when you’re injured because of their negligence, you don’t deserve to be the one forced to face the consequences alone.
+But when you’re injured because of their negligence, you don’t deserve to face the consequences of the crash alone.

 Not only can drivers who commit hit-and-runs be convicted of felonies in criminal court, they can also be sued for personal injuries in civil court.
 To get the money you need to compensate you after a hit-and-run, contact our experienced Alabama car accident attorneys today.